This accessibility statement applies to www.disablednhsdirectorsnetwork.nhs.uk

 The vast majority of our website works correctly on any web technology.

-However, this website does not support Internet Explorer, as this browser is at the end of its lifecycle.
-Read more information about the withdrawal of Internet Explorer support.
+However, this website no longer supports Internet Explorer, as this browser is now at the end of its lifecycle.
+Read more information about the withdrawal of IE support.

 How we tested this website